Enhanced Cavity Optomechanics with Quantum-well Exciton Polaritons

 In direct-bandgap semiconductors, photoelastic effects typically dominate optomechanical coupling~\cite{Baker2014} and are greatly enhanced near electronic resonances of the material~\cite{Feldman1968}.
 Moreover, in micromechanical resonators hosting quantum wells (QWs), electronic transitions can be tailored to boost carrier-mediated mechanical effects~\cite{Barg2018}.
 In both cases, an increase of optical absorption affects the cavity finesse and favors photothermal effects, while mechanical dephasing can be activated through photo-generated carriers~\cite{Lifshitz2000,Hamoumi2018}.
-In this context, GaAs-based resonators engineered to simultaneously confine photons, phonons and QW excitons offer an intriguing opportunity~\cite{Fainstein2013,Rozas2014,Villafane2018}: in the strong exciton-photon coupling regime the system hosts hybrid quasi-particles, or polaritons, that share properties of both of their constituents~\cite{Weisbuch1992,Carusotto2013}.
+In this context, GaAs-based resonators engineered to simultaneously confine photons, phonons and QW excitons offer an intriguing opportunity~\cite{Fainstein2013,Rozas2014,Villafane2018}: in the strong exciton-photon coupling regime the system hosts hybrid quasi-particles, or polaritons, that share properties of both of their constituents~\cite{Carusotto2013}.
 Polariton modes are spectrally separated from the exciton-induced absorption peak, enabling large optical quality factors, while their excitonic component is extremely sensitive to strain fields owing to the large GaAs deformation potential~\cite{Bardeen1950,Bir-Pikus1974,Piermarocchi1996}, thus prospecting strong optomechanical interactions.
-Polaritons are bosonic quasi-particles which can form non-equilibrium condensates~\cite{Kasprzak2006,Deng2010,Bloch2021}, while strong exciton-mediated nonlinearities enable the occurrence of superfluid behaviours~\cite{Amo2009,Lerario2017}, metastability~\cite{Rodriguez2017,Fink2018} and parametric processes~\cite{Kuznetsov2020,CarlonZambon2020}.
+Polaritons are bosonic quasi-particles which can form non-equilibrium condensates~\cite{Kasprzak2006,Deng2010}, while strong exciton-mediated nonlinearities enable the occurrence of superfluid behaviours~\cite{Amo2009,Lerario2017}, dissipative phase transitions~\cite{Rodriguez2017,Fink2018} and parametric processes~\cite{Kuznetsov2020,CarlonZambon2020}.
 Optomechanical interactions offer an additional degree of freedom for quantum fluids of light foreshadowing new possibilities.
-Recent experiments showing mechanical lasing driven by a polariton condensate~\cite{Chafatinos2020}, the electrical actuation of polariton-phonon interactions~\cite{Kuznetsov2021}, and giant polariton-induced photoelastic effects in the bulk~\cite{Jusserand2015,Kobecki2021}, support this intuition, and call for the development of an unifying theoretical framework intertwining the field of exciton-polaritons with canonical optomechanics.
-Early works either focused on static optomechanical effects in planar cavities~\cite{Kyriienko2014}, or addressed the case of a two-level atom strongly coupled to an optomechanical cavity~\cite{Restrepo2014,Restrepo2017}.
+Recent experiments showing mechanical lasing driven by a polariton condensate~\cite{Chafatinos2020}, the electrical actuation of polariton-phonon interactions~\cite{Kuznetsov2021}, and giant polariton-induced bulk photoelastic effects~\cite{Jusserand2015,Kobecki2021}, support this intuition, and call for the development of an unifying theoretical framework.
+Early works that established the foundations of polariton optomechanics, either focused on static effects and neglected the role of exciton-phonon and exciton-exciton interactions~\cite{Kyriienko2014}, or studied a two-level atom strongly coupled to an optomechanical cavity~\cite{Restrepo2014,Restrepo2017}.